dsteelma-umd/top-textbooks-service/README.md

-# top-textbook-service
+# equipment-availability-service

-Top-Textbook Service for Drupal
+Equipment Availability Service for Drupal

 ## Purpose

-This is a flask microservice for handling textbook availability in Drupal.
-It will make requests to the Alma API to retrieve metadata.
+Flask microservice for retrieving Equipment Availability information from the Alma API, based on requests from Drupal.

 ## Development Environment